 Edge of the Outback

-Join us on a photographic journey through outback Australia and develop your skills in digital and analogue photography.
+Join us on a photographic journey through outback Australia and develop your skills in digital photography.

-You'll do photography workshops and take field trips into the outback with a local Aboriginal guide who provides special insight into the cultural significance of this ancient landscape.
-At the end of the course, you'll present your work in a gallery exhibition.
+You will take part in photography workshops and field trips into the outback with a local Aboriginal guide who provides insight into the cultural significance of this ancient landscape.
+At the end of the course, you will present your work in a gallery exhibition.

 The Edge of the Outback publication